A Complete Garage Door Material Guide

 • Affordable natural wood alternative: Wood composite is a type of faux wood and can offer all the benefits of natural timber at affordable prices.

-• Temperature regulation: Wood composite garage doors can have added insulation like polystyrene that helps regulate the temperatures.
+• Temperature regulation: Wood composite garage doors can have added insulation like polystyrene that helps regulate temperatures.

 • Rot-resistant: Unlike natural wood, composite wood can be resistant to rot.